-- End-April: Register for the dissertation module and choose a field of interest.
-Research staff members in the Department and their research interests.
+- April-June: Register for the dissertation module after the Department announces that students can choose 3rd-year options.
+Then, choose a field of interest.
+Browse the research interests of staff members in the Department.
 Get in touch with them and signal your desire to do a Dissertation in their field.
-Ask them for some associated reading in your field. - End-June: Provide a one-page summary of the reading associated with your area of interest.
+Ask them for some associated reading in your field. - 30 June 2023, 10.00 AM: Provide a one-page summary of the reading associated with your area of interest.
 Upon completion of the summary, you will be officially allocated a dissertation supervisor, with whom you will meet to define in more details the topic of your dissertation.
 Failure to submit the literature summary may result in students being dropped from the dissertation module, and having to choose an additional module in the Autumn and in the Spring term. - July-September: Consult your supervisor on the proposal.
 Note: They will not be available throughout the summer.
-It is important to engage early with them. - Autumn term Week 1: Submit your dissertation proposal.
-Failure to submit the proposal might result in students being excluded from the dissertation module, and having to choose an additional module in the Autumn and in the Spring term. - Autumn term week 10: Submit the complete literature review and detail plans for the empirical or theoretical contribution.
-Failure to do so, or to do so at the appropriate level will result in students being asked to drop the dissertation module and pick two additional modules in the Spring term. - Spring term, week 11: Dissertation submission.
+It is important to engage early with them.
+Engaging with them in early September may be too late as this is a very busy time.
+In addition, August is a time when most people are on summer holidays.
+Therefore, the best time to begin talks with your dissertation adviser is in June. - 28 September 2023, 10.00 AM: Submit your dissertation proposal.
+Failure to submit the proposal may result in students being excluded from the dissertation module, and having to choose an additional module in the Autumn and in the Spring term. - 7 December 2023, 10.00 AM: Submit the complete literature review and detail plans for the empirical or theoretical contribution.
+Failure to do so, or to do so at the appropriate level will result in students being asked to drop the dissertation module and pick two additional modules in the Spring term. - 21 March 2024, 10.00 AM: Dissertation submission.